jeet-patel313/jeet-patel313/README.md

 # Hi there 👋

-#### - My name is Jeet and I am a first year computer science graduate student at California State University Long Beach holding a GPA of 4.
+#### My name is Jeet and I am a first year computer science graduate student at California State University Long Beach holding a GPA of 4.
 #### - I have recently completed my Bachelor’s in Computer Engineering from Indus University (INDIA) and graduated with a CGPA of 9.68/10.
 #### - I have worked with a company named Solulab Inc. as a blockchain developer intern where I performed various tasks on Solidity and NodeJS.
 #### - I have a few blockchain certifications from renowned organizations(IBM, University of Buffalo).
 #### - I have developed multiple web APIs and smart contract which include but not limited to wallet API, ICO contract, Token Vesting contract, Marketplace smart contract, NFT staking smart contract.
-I am currently developing interesting personal projects.

 <!--
 **jeet-patel313/jeet-patel313** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.